-Field Description Allow Streaming API Access When this setting is enabled, the custom object is an Enterprise Application object.
-When this setting isn't enabled, the custom object is a Light Application object.
-When this setting is enabled, you must also enable Allow Bulk API Access and Allow Sharing.
-Deployment Status Indicates whether the custom object is visible to other users.
-Allow Search To allow your users to find a custom object's records when they search, create a custom tab set to Default On or Default Off.
-Creating a custom tab enables the custom object's Allow Search setting.
-Custom object records are searchable in the Salesforce user interface only if the custom object is associated with a custom tab.
-Users aren't required to add the tab for display.
-Add Notes & Attachments Allows users to attach notes and attachments to custom object records.
-You can attach external documents to any object record in much the same way that you can add a PDF file or photo as an attachment to an email.
-This option is available only when you are creating a new object.
-Launch the New Custom Tab Wizard Starts the custom tab wizard after you save the custom object.
+ed, the custom object is an Enterprise his setting isn't enabled, the custom n object. d, you must also enable Allow Bulk ow Sharing. om object is visible to other users. a custom object's records when they oset to Default On or Default b enables the custom object's Allow searchable in the Salesforce user object is associated with a custom tab. d the tab for display. es and attachments to custom object ternal documents to any object record t you can add a PDF file or photo as an when you are creating a new object. t